himanshu2454/Kunteksto/docs_source/source/start.rst

 - `RDF on Data Science Central <http://www.datasciencecentral.com/profiles/blog/list?tag=RDF>`_

 Search on YouTube or use your favorite search engine with keywords *Semantic Graph Analytics Machine Learning* for more up to date references.

 You can also find many tools on the web for converting your CSV data into RDF.

-What you **will not** find is a tool similar to Kunteksto for converting your plain old data into semantic graph RDF **with data validation based on a validated model**.
+What you **will not** find is a tool similar to Kunteksto for converting your plain old data into rich, semantic graph RDF **with data validation based on a validated model**.
 No one else tells you how difficult it is to get good, *clean data* into your graph.
 Remember that **Garbage in == garbage out**.

 Why multiple copies of the same data?
 -------------------------------------

-You can choose which types to create in the :ref:`config` file.
+You can choose which types to create in the model definition.
 However, each one has different qualities.
 For example, the XML data is the most robust as far as any data quality validation is concerned.
 The RDF is more useful for exploration and knowledge discovery, and the JSON is simpler to use in some environments.